SaschaWebDev/node-db3-guided/notes.md

--By splitting endpoints and data access it is easier for developers to grasp and maintain -Seperation of concern is also better fulfilled by having the data access logic not in the endpoints
+-By splitting endpoints and data access it is easier for developers to grasp and maintain -Seperation of concern is also better fulfilled by having the data access logic not in the endpoints -Also the database can be changed out now and the endpoints are not affected, only the data access logic